ctti-clinicaltrials/aact-admin/README.md

 Be sure to call `source` on the file where your passwords are.
 Example `source ~/.bash_profile` so they are reloaded into the terminal.

-You may still need to create aact_alt.
-So enter the psql shell to check if it's there and add it if it's not.
+You also should have created aact_alt when setting up AACT Core.
+But if you didn't, you will need to add it now.
+So enter the psql shell to create it if it had not been created already.

 - `psql postgres -U <super_username>`